 Today I am going to be reviewing Modern Horrors, a game I spotted at the UK Games Expo.
-I should inform you I was given a copy of the game free for review purposes, and there will be affiliate links in this post.
+I should inform you I was given a copy of the game free for review purposes.

 Tucked into a corner of the expo, adjacent to a T Shirt Stand, I found Nick Swift, creator of Modern Horrors, and started talking.

 He correctly judged my age to be of the generation that remembers when Top Trumphs was a big thing in terms of gaming.
 For anyone that doesn’t recall, or wasn’t alive back in those olden days of gaming, Top Trumphs was a cardgame where players deal out every card of the deck, and then player one reads out one of the stats on their card.
 Each player reads out the value for the corresponding statistic on their card and the player with the highest score wins the hand.
 The winning player designates the next stat and play continues until there is only one player left.

 The awesome thing about Top Trumphs was that there were loads and loads of varieties.
 I had Marvel Superheroes, Marvel Supervillains and Helicopters.
 There were sports cars, tanks, planes, monsters, aliens and so on and so on.
 And there were Horror Top Trumphs.
 I never had them, but a friend did.
 They were quite graphic and gruesome.
 Modern Horrors is grown from that particular background.